iterative/mlem.ai/content/docs/user-guide/basic-concepts.md

 object.
 Specific types may have additional properties, but all MLEM Objects have the following fields:

-- `description` - for storing user-provided description
 - `params` - arbitrary object with additional parameters
-- `labels` - list of string labels
 - `location` - if the object is loaded, information about where it came from

 You can check out what methods MLEM Objects have in